Organisation renewal information

 Westpac finance

-QLS has secured a premium funding arrangement with Westpac bank, which allows the costs of renewals to be funded by the bank at 2.95% interest and $100 establishment fee, payable over 12 equal monthly instalments.
+QLS has secured a premium funding arrangement with Westpac bank, which allows the costs of renewals to be funded by the bank at 2.95% interest and $100 establishment fee, over a 10-month term.
 For more information contact QLS’s Records and Member Services team on 1300 367 757 or email records@qls.com.au.

 Payment by credit card